leon4rd/test/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!